mlhaus/fend-project-memory-game/README.md

 ## Known Bugs

-The user can click on 3 or more cards really fast.
+- The user can click on 3 or more cards really fast.
 I may want to prevent extra clicks until the first two cards turn back over.
+- When there is one correct match, the user can click on already correctly guessed cards to have the move count go up.
+- When the user clicks the game board outside the cards, the move count goes up and 'Uncaught TypeErrors' are thrown